STRATEGIES FOR FAMILIES WORTH $5 MILLION TO $500 MILLION

-Investors are asking their financial advisors questions about risk management strategies and steps taken to protect assets.
+Investors are asking their financial advisors questions about risk management strategies and steps to take to protect their assets.
 The pandemic has led, according to a survey conducted by the CFP Board, to an increase in queries and interactions between investors and their CFPs.
-But, before we think about financial planning and asset allocation, ask yourself one thing, what is CFP?
-The following content will explain more about CFP and other insights about it.
+But, before we think about financial planning and asset allocation, ask yourself one thing, what is a CFP?
+The following content will explain more about CFPs and other insights about them.

 CFP stands for a Certified Financial Planner.
 It is a designation awarded by the Certified Financial Planner Board of Standards, Inc. (CFP Board) to those individuals who successfully pass the CFP Exam, have formal educational qualifications, have relevant work experience, and demonstrate professional ethics.

 To better understand what is CFP, we need to know what a CFP does.
 A CFP guides individuals on all aspects of their financial lives.
 By taking a holistic view, right from what your financial goals are, how you file your taxes, and how you make investments, a CFP advises actions that coordinate all aspects of your finances.